-For more information about the funding sources used for this project or to discuss a project funding need, contact the NCRPC Community Development staff.
+For more information about the funding sources used for this project or to discuss a project need, contact the NCRPC community development staff.